eddeee888/route-codegen/README.md

   # An app without `routes` is still valid.
   # In this case, this app can still generate url to other apps
-  # `generateLinkComponent`, `generateUseParams` and `generateUseRedirect` should be false to avoid generating unncessary files
+  # `generateLinkComponent`, `generateUseParams`, `generateRedirectComponent` and `generateUseRedirect` should be false to avoid generating unncessary files
   express-server:
     generateLinkComponent: false
+    generateRedirectComponent: false
     generateUseParams: false
     generateUseRedirect: false
     destinationDir: server/src/routes